CarbonLDP/carbonldp-js-sdk/doc/README.md

 Class( request:ClientRequest,  data:string,  response:IncomingMessage )
 ```

-Signature that only works when working in Node.js.
+Signature that only works in Node.js.

 *Parameters*